 - Pour in the buttermilk over the seasoned chicken and stir again until well coated.

-- Refrigerate the chicken mixture in the mariande.
+- Refrigerate the chicken mixture in the marinade.

 - Whisk the flour, baking powder, salt, garlic powder, paprika, basil, thyme, onion powder, and cayenne pepper together in a shallow dish.

 - Transfer each piece of chicken from the marinade into the shallow dish one at a time.
-Making sure the chicken is coated completely.
+Make sure the chicken is coated completely.